Implementing Zero Knowledge

 🚧

-To use a Customer Fragment to create a DFC encryption key, the user must be on the list of allowed access IDs for the gateway.
+To create a DFC encryption key with Customer Fragment, the Auth Method that's being used needs to be on the list of allowed access IDs for the gateway.

 To create a DFC Encryption Key:

-2. On the menu bar at the left, click Secrets & Keys.
+2. On the menu bar at the left, click Items.

-3. On the Secrets & Keys page, click New -> Encryption Key -> DFC.
+3. On the Items page, click New -> Encryption Key -> DFC.

 4. In the pop-up, specify the parameters of the new key and select a Customer Fragment to be used with this key.